Anaesthetic Workforce Census

 The College is committed to supporting and championing the anaesthetic workforce.
 We are actively engaged in addressing workforce issues to ensure those working in anaesthesia are empowered to deliver safe, high-quality patient care.

 To inform this work, we conduct a UK-wide census of the anaesthetic workforce every few years.
 This data collection allows us to gain an accurate and comprehensive understanding of the current anaesthetic workforce and the challenges it faces.
 These insights are essential for monitoring trends and informing decision-making.
-Our State of the Nation reports [link] are based on our census data.
+Our State of the Nation reports are based on our census data.

 • workforce numbers and demographics

-• workforce gaps
+• workforce shortfalls

-• roles and responsibilities of those working in anaesthesia
+• roles and responsibilities

-• working patterns
+• working patterns and caseload

-• professional development opportunities
+• training and development opportunities

-• wellbeing and burnout levels.
+• wellbeing and burnout levels

-Published Census reports
+Previously published Census reports

 How we are using the findings